Paul Murray (footballer): Management career

 Murray completed his coaching badges alongside former Manchester United and England defender Phil Neville.

 After a successful spell as a coach at Oldham Athletic, Murray joined League Two club Hartlepool United as manager on 23 October 2014, with Willie Donachie assisting him.
 Murray was sacked by Hartlepool following defeat by non-League club Blyth Spartans just six weeks after taking the reins at the League Two club.

 In the summer of 2015, Murray was appointed as a coach at Barrow, but departed the club on 4 September, after seven games of the season.

 Murray joined Fleetwood Town as the head coach of their development squad in November 2016.
 On 13 June 2018, Murray left Fleetwood Town to become first-team coach at Carlisle United.

+In June 2023, Murray returned to Oldham Athletic as academy manager.
+On 12 October 2023, he was appointed caretaker manager for upcoming FA Cup qualifying match against Altrincham, following the departure of previous interim manager Steve Thompson.